darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 * // graphic
   * A **move**.
 Take two pebbles out of the urn; if colors **different**, a **white** pebble is put into the urn, if **equal**, a **black** one.

-#NEXT

 Here are the color rules stated.
 They are too complicated to remember but we will return to them later.
 The idea is that if we take out two pebbles of different color, we put back the white one.
 However, if we take out two pebbles of equal color, we put a black one into the urn.
 Now that's precisely the reason why we need to have pebbles in store, in stock, sorry, because if you have taken out two white ones then we have to put in a black one.
 So we have to have a sufficient supply of black pebbles or quickly drying black paint or something of that sort.
 Now this is the game, not very exiting to play perhaps, but it's a worthwhile exercise to think about.

 [Video Bookmark](https://youtu.be/OeiSWZs3GfI?t=9m35s)

 Now the first question is, does this game terminate?
-Yes it does, you see because, we start with the urn filled with a finite number of pebbles in it, and each move, taking out two pebbles and putting in one back reduces the number of pebbles by one.
+Yes it does, you see because, we start with the urn filled with a finite number of pebbles in it, and each move, taking out two pebbles and putting in one back reduces the number of pebbles **by one**.
 So as the game proceeds the number of pebbles in the urn decreases, now obviously that cannot go on forever.

+---

 // My comment: Clearly this part of the video is establishing that the game terminates, hence in the first problem the correctness concern plays the major role because it clearly terminates.

+---

 So this is an example in which the termination of the process is totally trivial to determine.
 However, the question we are going to address now is about the final state, the final state of the urn when we can’t continue the game anymore.

+---

+// my comment: I ask myself: what result is this program computing? e.g. the result could be wether a given number is.
+It seems that the program is not computing any result in this sense but rather the program is modeling the playing of the game.

+---

 Now to begin with, that's again a separation of concerns.
 We could try to analyze what we can say about this game, if we totally ignore those complicated color rules, if we only capture, take into account from the move that, in each move, two pebbles are taken out, and one is turned back.

 ![a.1.11](a.1.11.png)

-// graphic
+* // graphic
-// Problem: Given the initial contents of the urn, what can be said about the color of the final pebble?
+  * // Problem: Given the initial contents of the urn, what can be said about the color of the final pebble?

 You see because our problem is, given the initial contents of the urn, what can be said about the color of the final pebble.
 But this is cheating already a little bit, because here the question says that there is a final pebble.
-One pebble left in the urn, can we prove that?
+One pebble left in the urn, can we **prove** that?
 Yes we can.
 You see, because, here is a description of the game being played, but totally ignoring, the colors.

 [Video Bookmark](https://youtu.be/OeiSWZs3GfI?t=12m32s)

-// graphic
+* // graphic

-//p1.2

 ![p1.2](p1.2.png)

 We introduce an integer variable little k and k is initialized with the number of pebbles in the urn, whatever their color.
-Now the first statement little k becomes capital k is the initialization.
+Now the first statement little k **becomes** capital k is the initialization.

+---

- // my comment: hence the line above with the “#” is not part of the program but a semantic definition of the meaning of variable k.
+ // my comment: hence the line above with the “#” is not part of the program but a semantic definition of the meaning of variable k, since the initialization is the next line.

+---

-And now we know that little k is at least one [ k >= 1 ] because we knew that before the game was started the urn was non-empty.
+And now we know that little k is at least one [ k >= 1 ] because we knew that before the game was started the urn was **non-empty**.
 And here are the rest of the game.
-There you get a repetition, and as long as there are at least two pebbles in the game, that is k at least 2 [ k >= 2 ], we get the two steps of our move. k becomes k minus 2 [ k := k - 2 ] models that two pebbles are taken out of the game, followed by k becomes k plus 1 [  k :=  k+1 ] modeling that a pebble is put back.
-Now if you combine those two things, those two steps, the net effect of taking out two and putting one back of course is k becomes k minus 1 [ k := k-1].
+There you get a repetition, and as long as there are at least two pebbles in the game, that is k at least 2 [ k >= 2 ], we get the two steps of our move. k becomes k minus 2 [ k := k - 2 ] **models** that two pebbles are taken out of the game, followed by k becomes k plus 1 [  k :=  k+1 ] modeling that a pebble is put back.
+Now if you combine those two things, those two steps, the **net effect** of taking out two and putting one back of course is k becomes k minus 1 [ k := k-1].

+---

 // my comment: Now we know that the number of pebbles in the urn decreases by one in each step, if the urn starts with only one pebble, no moves are possible and the game terminates with one pebble, if the urn starts with more than one pebble then we will decrease the number of pebbles by one until only one pebble is left, therefore in all cases the game will stop with one pebble in the urn.

+---

 Now here you see the annotated program, with an annotation very much in the style as I showed on the blackboard.